 However, that’s not all, like most things in life the foundations are normally one of the key elements in the success of a product.
 On the Simba Hybrid you’ll find a zoned base, which has been engineered to give you pressure relieving support in all the right places.
 There’s nothing worse waking up in the middle of the night or the next morning feeling un-refreshed, with a zoned base you should wake up, feeling ready for the day ahead.

-As part of the Simba Hybrid Mattress review, we’ve also loved the fact it’s 25cm (10 inches) in height, meaning normal sheets will fit this item just fine.
+As part of the Simba Hybrid Mattress review, we also loved the fact its 25cm (10 inches) in height, meaning normal sheets will fit this item just fine.
 It has also been designed as a non-flip item, this means you don’t need to turn it over; however, you do need to rotate it – this is one of the very few conditions you need to pay attention to for your guarantee.
 You should always read all of the manuals / care guides which come with the item, this will document how you should care for the product to prolong its lifespan.

 Your Simba Hybrid mattress will be delivered in a 107cm x 50cm x 50cm dimension box, ideal for homes across the nation.
 One ‘downside’ to mattresses which are delivered rolled up is you need to allow around 3-6 hours after releasing the mattress from the vacuum seal to sleep on it.

 As of 2018, when ordering from the official Simba Mattress website you’ll receive a 100 Night Trail and a standard ten-year guarantee (T&C’s apply).
 The 100 Night Trial is completely free and simply gives you the opportunity to get used to your Simba in the comfort of your own home.
 When your mattress is delivered by Simba, all you need to do is unbox it and get it ready for sleep time.
 It’s recommended that you try the product for at least 30 days to give the five layers time to adjust to you and you them.
 Please visit the official SimbaSleep.com website for further information and details.